jsenv/core/docs/building/readme.md

 ## externalImportSpecifiers

-`externalImportSpecifiers` parameter is an array of string repsenting imports that will be ignored whle generating the build files.
+_externalImportSpecifiers_ is an array of string representing imports that will be ignored whle generating the build files.
 This parameter is optional with a default value being an empty array.
 This parameter can be used to avoid building some dependencies.

 To better understand this let's assume your source files contains the following import.